 Section 4.
 Membership Fees.
 The members of each class shall pay such initiation fees and such annual dues as are prescribed from time to time by a three‐fourths (3/4) vote of the Board of Directors.
 The members of each class shall pay such assessments, uniform to each class, as are prescribed from time to time by a 100% less one affirmative vote of the Board of Directors.

 Section 5.
 Voting.
 Only Voting Members of the Association shall have a vote, and no group of Voting Members subject to common control shall have more than three votes.
-On all matters, voting may be by mail, email or other electronic medium; and, if a ballot is not voted and returned within ten (10) days after notification, such ballot will be counted with the majority of the votes returned.
+On all matters, voting may be by mail, email or other electronic medium; and, if a ballot is not voted and/or returned within ten (10) days after notification, such ballot will be counted with the majority of the votes returned.
 Any company that is more than ninety (90) days in arrears on their dues shall automatically and temporarily lose their voting privileges in all member and Board of Directors votes until such dues are paid in full.

 Section 6.
 Change of Ownership.
-If a change in the control of a member occurs, the membership committee shall determine if the new entity is in compliance with association requirements.
-Upon satisfactory review by membership committee, membership will be transferred to the new entity.
+If a change in the control of a member occurs, the executive committee shall determine if the new entity is in compliance with association requirements.
+Upon satisfactory review by executive committee, membership will be transferred to the new entity.
 If the new entity is not in compliance with association requirements, the Association reserves the right to terminate the membership.
 The Association reserves the right to change the membership category and membership fees will be assessed at the applicable rate for a company of the size and classification of the new entity.

 Section 7.
 Representatives.
 Each member shall designate the person or persons who will attend meetings on its behalf; and each Voting Member shall designate one person and one alternate who will cast its vote or votes.

 ARTICLE V. MEETINGS OF MEMBERS